Christmas and New Year Breaks

 On Christmas Day, a chilled glass of sherry around 12.30 will set the tone for a sumptuous lunch.
 For those who feel the need to walk it off, there will be a scavenger hunt through the Pass of Killiecrankie.
 The clues may be challenging, but the rewards are beyond price!
 A casual Christmas buffet supper will round off the day perfectly followed by some specially devised games in the bar for those who want to take part.

-On Boxing Day there will be a chance to try your hand at Clay Pigeon shooting.
+On Boxing Day there will be a chance to try your hand at the ancient sport of Archery.
 There will be tuition for the novice then competition if there are any sharp shooters around, Fresh air and Mulled Wine will be available in abundance.
 Later, after a light lunch of soup & sandwiches, everyone is invited to join some of the staff for a walk to the Moulin Inn, Pitlochry, where a little refreshment will reward the athletic.

 Pete Clark, widely acclaimed as the leading exponent of the music of Niel Gow (1727 – 1807), will be with us throughout the evening, along with Gregor Lowrey on the accordion) and will be playing a selection of traditional Scottish music.
 Pete & Gregor’s appearance has become something of a tradition at Killiecrankie and this is an occasion not to be missed.